 What will this mean for my pregnancy?

-During your routine 20-week scan you will also be offered a Uterine Artery Dopplers measurement.
+During your routine 20-week scan you will be offered a Uterine Artery Dopplers measurement.
 This is a measurement that gives us information about the blood flow from you (the mother) to your baby (in your womb).

 In addition, you will be offered a series of growth scans to monitor the growth of your baby and to assess the amniotic fluid volume (water around baby).
 These extra scans and measurements give us important information which can help us to support you and your baby during your pregnancy.